-Econfina Creek
+Econfina Creek (Figure 3)

 Econfina Creek is the major contributor to Deer Point Lake, which serves as the public water supply for Bay County, including Panama City, Panama City Beach and neighboring communities.
 The proposed purchases along the creek contain several spring-run streams, which are imperiled biological communities.
 The slope forest communities that border considerable lengths of the creek contain some of the highest species diversity encountered in Florida.
-The sand hills portion of the project features high rolling pinelands, steephead ravines, and numerous sandhill upland lakes.
+The project area features high rolling sandhill habitat, steephead ravines, and numerous sandhill upland lakes.
 Much of the sand hills area is of excellent quality, with a nearly intact ground cover of wiregrass and dropseed.
-At least 24 species of rare or endangered plants inhabit the sand hills area.
-The District currently owns 43,771 acres (41,338 in fee simple) including the 2,155-acre Sand Hill Lakes Mitigation Bank and 2,433 acres in less than fee.
-Priority purchases would be concentrated on parcels adjacent to existing District lands and parcels with significant aquifer recharge potential.
+At least 18 species of rare or endangered plants inhabit the sand hills area.
+The District currently owns more than 43,770 acres in fee and less than fee, including the 2,155-acre Sand Hill Lakes Mitigation Bank.
+Priority purchases will be concentrated on parcels adjacent to existing District lands and parcels with significant aquifer recharge potential.